Leonardo-A-Pacheco/bateria-JS/README.md

-Drumm created with html and css
+Drumm created with html, css and JS

-For playng drumm using the link:
+For playng drumm using the link: https://leonardo-a-pacheco.github.io/bateria-JS/

-or downloading and execute on your browser
+or downloading and execute in your browser

 ...